subenksaha/subenksaha.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to the personal website of Suben Kumer Saha!
-Suben Saha is currently doing Ph.D at The Ohio State University, Ohio, USA under the the supervision of Prof. Dr. Suren Byna.
-He focuses on metadata management of object based data mangement software on HPC(High Performance Computing).
+Suben Saha is currently doing Ph.D at The Ohio State University, Ohio, USA .

 Academic History
 ======